Latrobe Valley coal mines rehabilitation

 Rehabilitation bond policy

-Resources Victoria has reviewed the 2017 Rehabilitation Bond Policy for the Latrobe Valley Coal Mines at Hazelwood, Yallourn and Loy Yang.
+Resources Victoria has reviewed the 2017 Rehabilitation Bond Policy for the Latrobe Valley coal mines at Hazelwood, Yallourn and Loy Yang.

 Current rehabilitation bonds